AqwamCreates/DataPredict/docs/Overview/UsingNeuralNetworks.md

 The tutorial covers the basics on how to create your neural networks.

 However, it does not cover the use of regularization and optimizers on each layer.
-These can be found under the API reference.
+These can be found in the API reference.

 That's all for today!